 Even if you have only 1 day to visit San Francisco, be sure to book a ticket to Alcatraz, one of California’s most important landmarks.
 For details about the prison, see our separate post.
 Buy your ticket in advance to avoid standing in line for the ferry.
 Thanks to a trip to Alcatraz, you will not only see the famous prison but also have a fantastic view of the city from the ferry!
 From the water, San Francisco and the entire coast look fabulous.
 From this perspective, you will have the chance to take great photos.
 Also, from Alcatraz Island and the ferry, you will have one of the most exciting views of the famous Golden Gate Bridge.
 Another remarkable landmark of San Francisco.

 Time Required: 1 hour

-Sightseeing Tips: The admission ticket costs $10 for adults $7 for children and seniors.
-It is worth buying it earlier to not stand in the line.
+Sightseeing Tips: The admission ticket costs $10 for adults and $7 for children and seniors.
+It is worth buying it earlier to not stand in line.

 After you get off the Alcatraz ferry, you have to walk uphill for 15-20 minutes to get to Coit Tower.
 Coit Tower is another highlight of SF.
 It is a 210-foot (64 m) tower in San Francisco’s Telegraph Hill neighborhood that offers spectacular panoramic views of the city and the bay.
 Located in the city’s Pioneer Park, the tower was built between 1932 and 1933 from the legacy of Lillie Hitchcock Coit to beautify the city of San Francisco.
 There are also 27 frescoes by different artists.
 The murals were painted in 1934 by local artists to depict life in San Francisco during the Depression.